nmajor/drizzle-pg-proxy/README.md

 The template will automatically link the proxy service with the postgres database and set the `DATABASE_URL` environment variable.
 You will need to set the `APP_SECRET` environment variable manually.

-After deploying on Railway you can use the public HTTP endpoint that Railway generates and set it to the `DATABASE_PROXY` for the drizzle code example below.
+After deploying on Railway you can use the public HTTPS endpoint that Railway generates and set it to the `DATABASE_PROXY` for the drizzle code example below.

 ### Usage in Drizzle